MultithreadCorner/MCBooster/README.md

 Examples
 --------

-Some example code samples demonstrating the basic usage of the library are installed in src.
+Some example code samples demonstrating the basic usage of the library are stored in the src directory.
-These samples can be built using CMAKE according the following instructions:
+These samples can be built using [CMAKE](https://cmake.org/) according the following instructions:

 1. download the project tarball of the [latest release](https://github.com/MultithreadCorner/MCBooster/releases) and extract it or [clone the git repository](https://github.com/MultithreadCorner/MCBooster.git)
 2. cd directory-of-the-project